janpetzold/az305-learning/README.md

 - **Site-to-Site VPN:** You establish a Site-to-Site VPN connection between your compatible on-premises VPN device and an Azure VPN gateway that's deployed in a virtual network.
 Any authorized, on-premises resource can access virtual networks.
 Site-to-Site communications are sent through an encrypted tunnel over the internet.
 Example: Connect OnPremise office via internet to some VNet
 - **Azure ExpressRoute:** You establish an Azure ExpressRoute connection between your on-premises network and Azure through an ExpressRoute partner.
 This connection is private, and traffic doesn't go over the internet.
 Scenario: Hybrid apps running large-scale, mission-critical workloads that require high degree of scalability.
+- **Point-to-Site VPN:**: preferred when specific users need access to Azure resources and there are no VPN devices on-premises (difference to Site-to-Site)

 For site-to-site VPNs, a VPN client configuration package must be generated and installed on every client computer that connects.
 The client configuration package configures the native VPN client that’s already on the operating system with the necessary information to connect to the VNet.

+For locally generated certificates that shall be used to establish VPN connection trust the Root certificate including Public Key has to be uploaded to the network gateway.

 When there are multiple ExpressRoutes routing can be optimized using BGP communities.